hafriedlander/php-peg/README.md

 	rulea: "'" name:( tokena tokenb )* "'"
 </code></pre>

-There must be no space betweeen the name and the `:`
+There must be no space between the name and the `:`

 <pre><code>
 	badrule: "'" name : ( tokena tokenb )* "'"
 </code></pre>

 Recursive matchers can be given a name the same as their rule name by prepending with just a `:`.
-These next two rules are equivilent
+These next two rules are equivalent:

 <pre><code>
 	rulea: tokena tokenb:tokenb